 We always use Discover Cars to find the best rates on car hire wherever we travel.

-The town of Margaret River is perhaps the obvious choice to stay in the region, being well stocked with a fine mixture of shops, bars and restaurants.
-Centrally located in the region, the town of Margaret River is a great place to base yourself whilst exploring the region.
+The town of Margaret River is perhaps the obvious choice to stay in the region.
+Centrally located, the town is well stocked with a fine mixture of shops, bars and restaurants.

-If you want to move around the region you could easily stay a for a few nights in some of Margaret River’s smaller towns.
+Alternatively, if you want to move around the region then you could easily stay a for a few nights in some of Margaret River’s smaller towns.